MC-8/SDC-P8-kidnapped-vehicle/README.md

 In ```ParticleFilter::updateWeights``` (The meat of the algorithm) I update particle weights based on how accurately the particle represent the vehicle, by using the observations coming from the sensors.
 Weights are calculated as the product of probability distributions depending on observations/landmark: matched observations closer to the real landmark will produce a high probability, hence a higher weight.
 The product of each individual probability gives the total particle weight.
 The final result is that the particle with the highest weight is the best candidate to approximate the position of the vehicle.

 The ```main.cpp``` takes care of the resampling step, that weeds-out over time particles with low weight and increase the importance of particles with higher weight (essentially from a bucket of 500 particles we have after many iterations still 500 particles, but many are instances of the same high-weight particles).
+The resampling routine is in ```ParticleFilter::resample```.
 This is then proved using the simulator previously described, which automatically detects if the accuracy is high enough to "pass" the detection, and the project objective.
 Also, the algorithm should be efficient enough to take less than 100seconds to fully complete the simulation.
+The simulator shows the best particle position, represented as blue circle that ideally overlaps with the car which is the ground truth.
+Smaller circles are landmarks and green lines represent the observation vectors coming from the sensors.

 ![alt text][success]